captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## CRANE:
 But also plays I know aren’t his.
+---
+## CRANE:
 *A Yorkshire Tragedy*?
 ---
 ## ALICE:
 *A Yorkshire* what?
 ---
 ## HENRY:
-The man already published crap sonnets under Will’s name, crap quartos under Will’s name, and now this.
+The man already published crap sonnets under Will’s name…
+---
+## HENRY:
+crap quartos under Will’s name…
+---
+## HENRY:
+and now this.
 ---
 ## HENRY:
 I will not stand for it.